adaapp/digital-innovation/guides/resources-for-learning-code.md

 #### Codewars

 [Codewars](https://www.codewars.com) is a challenge site operating in many languages.
-Students complete Kata, which are ranked in difficulty from 8 kyu (the easiest) to 1 kyu (the most difficult)
+Students complete *Kata*, which are ranked in difficulty from 8 kyu (the easiest) to 1 kyu (the most difficult), and can compare their answers to those of others after completing, a process called *Kumite*.
+The terms are taken from Martial Arts practice, and the site is best seen as a Dojo where you can go to practice in down-time.
+Pair programming with others is encouraged.

 #### Coursera